my_agent/replay.py

 Runner contract¶

 A trace from your tracer contains the inputs, outputs, spans, tool calls, metadata, scores, and prompts of a single agent run.
 It is not executable.
-To replay an agent with a modified config, whatif needs an executable boundary that you supply.
+To replay an agent with a modified config, whatifd needs an executable boundary that you supply.

 That boundary is the runner contract.